Lusito/box2d.ts/packages/core/docs/dynamics.md

 You can specify user data for any joint type and you can provide a flag to prevent the attached bodies from colliding with each other.
-This is actually the default behavior and you must set the collideConnected Boolean to allow collision between to connected bodies.
+This is actually the default behavior and you must set the collideConnected boolean to allow collision between to connected bodies.

 Many joint definitions require that you provide some geometric data.
 Often a joint will be defined by anchor points.
 These are points fixed